suusanp/stealth-health/m5/prototype.md

 #### Evaluation of Expo's Privacy Policies and Open-Source Nature

 Expo seems to be commited to privacy, on its website it showcases its GDPR, CCPA, and Privacy Shield compliance, it says to be responsibly handling both developer and end-user data.
 We read through their Privacy Policy, updated on June 22nd, 2022, and their further explained privacy exposition dated February 7th, 2020.
-Expo seems to be commited to privacy, on its website it showcases its GDPR, CCPA, and Privacy Shield compliance, it says to be responsibly handling both developer and end-user data.
-We read through their Privacy Policy, updated on June 22nd, 2022, and their further explained privacy exposition dated February 7th, 2020.

 - **Data Collection and Use**: "When you create an account on Expo or use our tools and services, we collect data including your name, email, and, if you enable paid services, your billing information...
 This data helps us make decisions about our products and services, in addition to allowing us to deliver satisfactory user experiences."
 (Expo, Privacy Policy [^6])
-- **Data Collection and Use**: "When you create an account on Expo or use our tools and services, we collect data including your name, email, and, if you enable paid services, your billing information...
-This data helps us make decisions about our products and services, in addition to allowing us to deliver satisfactory user experiences."
-(Expo, Privacy Policy [^6])

 - **Data Processor and Controller Roles**: "When a developer uses Expo's services to create an app and distributes it to their users (end-users), we become a data processor because we process end-user data on behalf of the developer."
 (Expo, Privacy Explained [^7])
-- **Data Processor and Controller Roles**: "When a developer uses Expo's services to create an app and distributes it to their users (end-users), we become a data processor because we process end-user data on behalf of the developer."
-(Expo, Privacy Explained [^7])

 - **End-User Data Minimalism**: "When end-users use apps built by Expo, we collect very little end-user data.
 The data we may collect includes the end-user's push token...
 These requests do not contain identifying information such as unique device identifiers."
 (Expo, Privacy Explained [^7])
-- **End-User Data Minimalism**: "When end-users use apps built by Expo, we collect very little end-user data.
-The data we may collect includes the end-user's push token...
-These requests do not contain identifying information such as unique device identifiers."
-(Expo, Privacy Explained [^7])

 - **Security and Compliance**: The explicit statement is that Expo is "GDPR-, CCPA-, and Privacy Shield-compliant" in all scenarios which is a good indicator for a robust framework for privacy and data protection.
-- **Security and Compliance**: The explicit statement is that Expo is "GDPR-, CCPA-, and Privacy Shield-compliant" in all scenarios which is a good indicator for a robust framework for privacy and data protection.

 #### Open-Source Contribution
-Expo's open-source ecosystem is important, it offers transparency and community engagement that is important for our project baseline.
 Expo's open-source ecosystem is important, it offers transparency and community engagement that is important for our project baseline.

 ### Database Structure and Data Encryption